xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 2 Using Flex.md

 ```

-The options here are the same as for the concordance, except that there’s no case folding, since C treats upper- and lower-case text differently.
+The options here are the same as for the concordance, except that there’s no case folding, since C treats upper- and lowercase text differently.
 The two exclusive start states are `COMMENT`, used to skip text inside C comments, and `IFILE`, used in `#include`.

 Next come three named patterns, for use later in the rule section.
 There’s a style of flex programming that names every tiny sub-pattern, for example, `DIGIT` for `[0-9]`.
 I don’t find that useful, but I do find it useful to name patterns that are both fairly complex and used inside other larger patterns.
 The first pattern matches a universal character name, which is a cumbersome way of putting non-ASCII characters into strings and identifiers.
 A `UCN` is `\u` followed by four hex digits or else `\U` followed by eight hex digits.
 The second pattern is for the exponent of a floating-point number, the letter E in upper- or lowercase, an optional sign, and a string of digits.
 The third pattern matches the length and type suffix on an integer constant, which is an optional `U` for unsigned or an optional `L` or `LL` for length, in either order, each in either upper- or lowercase.
 Each pattern is enclosed in parentheses to avoid an old lex/flex incompatibility: When flex interpolates a named pattern, it acts as though the pattern was enclosed in parens, but lex didn’t, leading to some very obscure bugs.

 ```c
 /* the symbol table */